Aaron Judge's latest feat of strength: Taking the MLB HR lead

 “I’m just trying to get on base with the team we’ve got,” Judge said.

-The first pitch Brach unleashed cut through the humidity at 97 mph and on the outside black of the plate.
+The first pitch Brach unleashed cut through the humidity at 97 mph and was on the outside black of the plate.
 Judge was looking for a meaty pitch, so he had to let it sail by and immediately was down in the count.
 The next pitch was 96 and again on the black.
 After a ball, Brach finished off Judge swinging at a fastball that nearly touched 98.

 “He made three quality pitches on the corner,” Judge said.
 “Sometimes you have to tip your cap.”